lsenecal/lsenecal.github.io/README.md

 Why choose Unity ?
 For two main reason :

 First of all, it is free of charge.
 A major pro when your are a student.
-And secondly, Unity posess a vast community with a lot of asset for self learning.
+And secondly, Unity possess a vast community with a lot of assets for self learning.

 # Projects

 All the following projects are far from actual game.
 They only show my progress learning Unity from scratch on my own.
-As so, thaey can all lable "Work in progress".
+As so, they can all lable "Work in progress".

 ## Dungeon Plateform
 The idea behind the small game was a platefrom game with an Indiana Jones vibe and dark dungon such as one that can be found in Elder Scrolls games.